ScottJordan/scottjordan.github.io/_news/postdoc.md

 related_posts: false
 ---

-Started as a Postdoc at the University of Alberta working with Martha White.
+Started as a Postdoc at the University of Alberta working with Martha and Adam White.